 Part C of this module discusses the recognition and measurement requirements in relation to contingent assets and contingent liabilities.
 Although IAS 37 indicates that neither may be recognised in the statement of financial position (with the exception of some contingent liabilities in a business combination), it clarifies the nature of these potential obligations and benefits, and outlines disclosure requirements.
 Overall, the main aim of IFRS 15 and IAS 37 is to ensure that the financial reporting of revenue from contracts with customers, provisions, contingent liabilities and contingent assets is informative for financial statement users.
 For example, the revenue-related disclosures under IFRS 15 provide users with an understanding of the revenue practices of the entity.
-This understanding extends to how recognised revenue is earned, at what stage of the activity the revenue from existing contracts will be recognised in the future.
+This understanding extends to how recognised revenue is earned, at what stage of the activity the revenue is earned and when payment is typically received, as well as to when and how remaining revenue from existing contracts will be recognised in the future.
 IAS 37 ensures that appropriate recognition criteria and measurement principles are applied to provisions recognised in financial statements.
 The standard also ensures that disclosures are sufficient to enable users to understand the nature, timing and amount of provisions, contingent liabilities and contingent assets.